Resources for Young Stroke Survivors

 List

-Who made this map
+Who made this map?

-The researchers who made it are:
+The researchers below made this map:

 • Melita J. Giummarra